PatrickErickson4/FullyModularNumpyArtificialNeuralNetwork/README.md

 ## Features
 ---
   - **NeuralNetworkScript**:
-    - **Data Handler Class**: contains useful functions such as train-test-split, standardization, etc. Taken directly from my logistic regression project.
+    - **Data Handler Class**: contains useful functions such as train-test-split, standardization, a one-hot encoder, and unnormalization.
+Taken directly from my logistic regression project, aside from the one-hot encoding.
     - **Layer**: Constructs Fully Connected (Dense) Layers, with base initializations.
 Supports ReLU, tanh, and sigmoid activations, with regression or classification (mse or softmax) as a final layer.
     - **Neural Network:** Strings together multiple tensors of specified batch size (unspecified is 32) and links them together with a doubly linked list. forward pass and backpropagation are here as well.
       - **Modular Features:**